COVID-19 is affecting airline travel around the world. See how Frontier Airlines is handling the coronavirus pandemic.

 4. How is Frontier Able to Charge Such Cheap Fares?

-Frontier’s ultra-low fares are a result of its no-frills base packages.
-Frontier has two fares — called THE WORKS and THE PERKS — which allow fliers to get a price exemption on a carry-on bag and checked bag.
+Frontier’s low fares are a result of its no-frills base packages.
+Frontier also has two fares — called THE WORKS and THE PERKS — which allow fliers to get a price exemption on a carry-on bag and checked bag.

-Here is how those two tiers break down:
+Here is how those two fares break down, according to Frontier’s website:

 When you see those super-cheap online deals that Frontier advertises, those are just base packages.
 There are a number of add-ons that you may well run into.
 Here are some of them:

-- All reservations made through the call center will incur a $10 booking fee per passenger.
-This fee is waived for all frequent flyer members of the EarlyReturns® Elite program on any fare.
+- All reservations made through the call center will incur a $25 booking fee per passenger.
+This fee is waived for all frequent flyer members in the Frontier Miles Elite program.

-- If there’s no change in the travel itinerary, Frontier will let you change the name on a ticket for $75.
+- If there’s no change in the travel itinerary, Frontier will let you change the name on a ticket for a $75 fee plus any difference in the fares.

 5. Does Frontier Charge for a Seating Assignment?

-Stretch Seats range from $20 to $25 depending on if you buy them via online, call center or at the ticket counter.
+- Stretch: These seats start at $16 but can more than triple if you buy them via call center or at the ticket counter.

-You can buy a seat assignment when you check-in online within 24 hours of departure on your Manage My Booking page under the My Trips tab on the site.
+You can buy your own seat assignment when you check-in online within 24 hours of departure on your Manage My Booking page under the My Trips tab on the website.

 6. How Much Does Frontier Charge for Baggage?

 Like most airlines, Frontier charges for checked bags.
 The airline has six price tiers for bags, depending on when you travel.

-Checked bags must be under 50 pounds and within 62 linear inches (length x width x depth).
+Checked bags must be under 50 pounds and 62 linear inches (length + width + depth).
 Bags over either of these two parameters will be charged $75.
-Warning: It is possible to be charged $75 twice for exceeding both weight and size requirements!

-Carry-on bags must be able to fit in the overhead bin and can be no larger than 24″ height x 16″ width x 10″depth (including handles, wheels and straps) and no heavier than 35 pounds.
+Carry-on bags must be able to fit in the overhead bin and can be no larger than 24″ height x 16″ width x 10″ depth (including handles, wheels and straps) and no heavier than 35 pounds.
+See below for baggage fees:

 If you arrive at the gate with a carry-on bag over the allowable limits, you’ll pay extra to gate-check the bag.